doctrine-extensions/DoctrineExtensions/doc/symfony2.md

                     dir: "%kernel.root_dir%/../vendor/gedmo/doctrine-extensions/lib/Gedmo/Translatable/Document"
 ```

 This also shows, how to make mappings based on single manager.
-All what differs is **Document**
+All what differs is that **Document**
-instead of **Entity** used.
-Haven't tested it with mongo though.
+instead of **Entity** is used.
+I haven't tested it with mongo though.

 **Note:** [extension repository](http://github.com/l3pp4rd/DoctrineExtensions) contains all
 [documentation](http://github.com/l3pp4rd/DoctrineExtensions/tree/master/doc) you may need